Alghero: History

-The area of today's Alghero has been settled since pre-historic times.
+The area of modern-day Alghero has been settled since pre-historic times.
 The Ozieri culture was present here in the 4th millennium BC (Necropolis of Anghelu Ruju), while the Nuraghe civilization settled in the area around 1,500 BC.

 The Phoenicians arrived by the 8th century BC and the metalworking town of Sant'Imbenia – in the area of later Alghero –, with a mixed Phoenician and Nuragic population, engaged in trade with the Etruscans on the Italian mainland.

 Due to its strategic position on the Mediterranean Sea, Alghero had been developed into a fortified port town by 1102, built by the Genoese Doria family.
 The Dorias ruled Alghero for centuries, apart from a brief period under the rule of Pisa between 1283 and 1284.
 Alghero's population later grew because of the arrival of Catalan colonists.
 In the early 16th century, Alghero received papal recognition as a bishopric and the status of King's City (ciutat de l'Alguer) and developed economically.